 The Company is exposed to various risks in relation to financial instruments.
-The Company's financial assets and liabilities by category are summarized in Note 3.
+The Company's financial assets and liabilities by category are summarized in note 3 in the Company's consolidated financial statements.
 The main types of risks are market risk, credit risk and liquidity risk.
-The Company's risk management is coordinated in close cooperation with the Board of Directors, and focuses on actively securing the Company's short- to medium-term cash flows by minimizing the exposure to financial markets.
+The Company's risk management is coordinated in close cooperation with the Board of Directors, and focuses on actively securing the Company's short to medium-term cash flows by minimizing the exposure to financial markets.
 The Company does not actively engage in the trading of financial assets for speculative purposes.